townofdon/unity-cli-scripts/README.md

 ### ⚡ `uniq-uuid`

-Search through entire project for duplicate UUID fields, and replace duplicates with newly-generated UUIDs.
+Find and auto-fix duplicate UUID fields in entire project.
 Useful for custom save systems.

 NOTE - this will not affect internal Unity Guids (e.g. those defined in `.meta` files).